spsforks/QB64-Wiki/UCASE$.md

 ## Example(s)

+## Example(s)
-*Example:* The following code guarantees that all letter key entries are capitalized:
+ The following code guarantees that all letter key entries are capitalized:

 ```vb